fabiodearaujo/spacestation_mp2/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator and W3C CSS Validator Services were used to validate the page of the project to ensure there were no syntax errors.

 -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)